 Unbilled revenue represents amounts for which the Corporation has a contractual right to receive cash through future billings and are unbilled at year end.
-Unbilled revenue is considered current and no provision for impairment was established as at December 31, 2015, December 31, 2014 and January 1, 2014.
+Unbilled revenue is considered current and no provision for impairment was established as at December 31, 2016 (2015 - nil).